elubar/elubar.github.io/README.md

 ### Current Science Projects
-- Observing large collection of brown dwarf and low mass stars with IGRINS, and high resolution IR spectrograph currently on Gemini South
+- Observing large collection of brown dwarf and low mass stars with the [Immersion GRating Infrared Spectrometer (IGRINS)](https://www.as.utexas.edu/astronomy/research/people/jaffe/igrins.html), a high resolution IR spectrograph currently on Gemini South
-- Determination of physical parameteres of brown dwarf to learn about their eveolution and compare observation to current models
+- Determining physical parameteres of brown dwarfs via IGRINS observations to compare with current models and ultimately learn about the physics of their age evolution

 ### Contact